ashwinraj-in/ashwinraj-in.github.io/README.md

 # Ashwin Raj Portfolio
-This repository contains the code for a clean, minimilistic and responsive website that can be used to host portfolios, blog and/or personal website.
+This repository contains the code for a clean, minimilistic and responsive website that can be used to host portfolios, blog and/or simple personal website.
 The site is hosted using GitHub Pages.
 To view the live website, [click here](http://ashwinraj-in.github.io/).

 This repository is distributed under the Creative Commons Zero v1.0 Universal License and is maintained by [Ashwin Raj](https://github.com/ashwinraj-in)